joshwhatk/better-jira/README.md

 - [ ] Add a new Card design that allows hovering for more detail, bigger image, etc. (perhaps paired with standup mode)
 - [ ] Icon change when active/enabled
 - [ ] Add card overview when on a specific card in Standup Mode.
+- [ ] Standup Variant (access to the filters and assignee drop downs) [add a visual element for displaying filters, remember status]
+- [ ] Firefox Plugin
+- [ ] Safari Plugin